gsempe/gsempe.github.io/content/post/build-free-static-site.md

 Everything starts with the idea to build a website to host my work.
 On the road, it became obvious that the first article has to be precisely on how to do it.
 And here it is.
 To be effective I picked [Hugo](https://gohugo.io/) that I already know.
 It is as well, very fast, cross-platform, open source and ranked in the top 3 of static website generators: a very solid pick.
-Everything as to stay free, so the generated pages are hosted in a [Github repository](https://pages.github.com/) side by side with the website code source.
+Everything as to stay free, so the generated pages are hosted in a [Github repository](https://pages.github.com/) side by side with the website source code.
 It comes with a Github sub-domain served over a secured HTTPS connection for free as well.
 For my own needs I have added two extra goals at the end of the article.
 They are not interesting for everyone, feel free to drop them:

 - A beautiful code syntax highlighting of a wide range of languages. (free)